ryan-mcclue/unsw/comp3311/week1.md

 Split large diagrams onto multiple pages, e.g. first attributes (e.g. classes), second relations

-To reduce a 3-way relationship, could add a new entity
+To reduce a 3-way relationship, could add a new entity for the relationship